DouglasMacKrell/foursquare-app/README.md

   * The blue pins are the discovered locations
   * The blue pins can be clicked to reveal a data popup displaying the name of the restaurant and its specific address
     * These popups can be dismissed by an X button in the upper right, or can be swapped by clicking a new blue pin
+  * Based on the furthest location from the user (in meters), the app automatically calculates and adjusts the zoom so all pins can be displayed
 * Below the map is a list of all the discovered Mexican restaurants in ascending order
   * Each list item is also a link to a google search run on the restaurant's name - with the goal of giving the user the website for the restaurant, or more information via the google search database